We’ve all been there:

 How to pay FICA taxes?

 It is the employer’s responsibility to pay the employer and employee Social Security and Medicare taxes.
-Payments are to be made by electronic transfer.
-This is done from the Electronic Federal Tax Payment System (EFTPS), a service provided by the U.S. Treasury Department.
+Payments are to be made by electronic transfer from the Electronic Federal Tax Payment System (EFTPS), a service provided by the U.S. Treasury Department.

 You must adhere to the employment tax due dates laid down by the IRS.
 If you don’t make deposits on time, you could be required to pay a failure-to-deposit penalty that may be for a sum of up to 15% of the tax amount payable.